phonegap/workshop-plugins/lesson3.md

 ![](images/js-ios2.png)

 #### Notes
-1. Cordova will locate the ios platform interface class matching `Echo` (based on **plugin.xml** mapping)
+1. Cordova will locate the ios platform interface class matching `Echo` (based on **plugin.xml** mapping, in this case `CDVEcho`)
 1. Cordova will look for a *method* matching `echo` (or `echoAsync`) in the ios plugin interface and call it, passing in an object containing the necessary parameters and callback info
-1. The `command` argument contains references to the parameters that are sent from JavaScript and the callbacks
+1. The `command` argument contains references to the parameters that are sent from JavaScript (`message`) and the callbacks
-1. The `pluginResult` object is created with data retrieved from JavaScript.
-The `CDVCommandStatus` parameter defines whether the plug-in call was successful or not.
+1. The `pluginResult` object is created with a status and any other data it needs to return.
+The `CDVCommandStatus` parameter defines whether the plug-in call was successful or not so the proper callback is invoked.
-1. the `sendPluginResult()` method returns a response back to JavaScript (invoking the callback)
+1. the `sendPluginResult()` method returns the plugin result back to JavaScript (invoking the callback)

 >The `plugin.xml` defines the mapping for the service name to the native ios class